rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 ### [yaks]

-Minimalistic framework for automatic multithreading of [`hecs`] ECS library using [Rayon] data-parallelism library.
+[yaks] is a minimalistic framework for automatic multithreading of [`hecs`] ECS library using [Rayon] data-parallelism library.

 While the project itself started earlier this year, with this month's release `yaks` gained an overhauled API, further leaning into the promise of
 simplicity:

-* systems are any functions or closures of a specific signature,
+- systems are any functions or closures of a specific signature,
-* `Executor` is a container for one or more systems,
+- `Executor` is a container for one or more systems,
-* system execution order can be defined when building an `Executor` to create concurrent chains of systems,
+- system execution order can be defined when building an `Executor` to create concurrent chains of systems,
-* resources used by systems (any data that is not associated with an entity) are now borrowed for the duration of execution, instead of being owned by the framework.
+- resources used by systems (any data that is not associated with an entity) are now borrowed for the duration of execution, instead of being owned by the framework.

 All items in the library are exhaustively documented, and the repository contains a fully annotated example.